awsdocs/aws-net-developer-guide/doc_source/dynamodb-expressions.rst

 Additional Resources
 ====================

-For additonal information and code examples, see:
+For more information and code examples, see:

 * :aws-blogs-net:`DynamoDB Series - Expressions <TxZQM7VA9AUZ9L/DynamoDB-Series-Expressions>`